Contact Us

 We do not supply concrete on Sundays.
 The times that we are able to supply concrete are governed by our suppliers.
 Monday to Friday is from 6-00am until 4-00pm and Saturday from 6-00am to 12-00pm.
 Any concrete deliveries outside these times will incur additional charges.

-Why Concrete Sales instead of another concrete supplier?
-There are several reasons why and they are not limited to the following :one phone call and we can arrange concrete where and when you need it any where on our coverage map, we have the largest coverage area for concrete delivery, concrete price, industry experienced phone operators ( Not a call centre ), save you time, personal service along with your invoice being emailed.
+There are several reasons why and they are not limited to the following: one phone call and we can arrange concrete where and when you need it anywhere on our coverage map, we have the largest coverage area for concrete delivery, concrete price, industry experienced phone operators (Not a call centre), save you time, personal service along with your invoice being emailed.

-How long do I need to unload the truck once it is onsite?
 The truck has an unloading time of 30 minutes, any time that the truck is onsite after this time will incur waiting time charges.
-Waiting time is charged at a rate starting from $3 per minute, this will vary depending on suppliers.
-You will be notified of any additional charges incurred prior to us charging your credit card.
+Waiting time is charged at a rate starting from $3.50 per minute, this will vary depending on suppliers.

-How can concrete best be placed?
 The most common placement method is by chute from the rear of the concrete truck.
 Wheelbarrows are also a common way but can be time consuming and waiting time is sometime inevitable.
-Concrete pumps are a cleaner, faster and more efficient way of moving the concrete to where required, especially in place where a wheel barrow simply can’t get to, but there are additional costs involved.
+Concrete pumps are a cleaner, faster and more efficient way of moving the concrete to where required, especially in place where a wheelbarrow simply can’t get to, but there are additional costs involved.

-Can I send concrete back if I have too much?
 Yes you can !
-If you send back less then 1.0m3 of concrete there is no additional charges.
-Any returned concrete over 1.0m3 will incur additional charges.
-Depending on which supplier we use but the returned concrete over 1.0m3 will be charged out at price of $200 per m3+ GST for the total amount returned.
-You will be notified of any additional charges incurred prior to us charging your credit card.
+If you send back less than 0.4m3 of concrete there are no additional charges.
+Any returned concrete over 0.4m3 will incur additional charges.
+Depending on which supplier we use but the returned concrete over 0.4m3 will be charged out at price of $200 per m3+ GST for the total amount returned.

-How wet do I need the concrete?
 Slump is a measurement of the workability of the concrete.
 For example, concrete with a 100 mm slump is easily workable while concrete with a 40 mm slump is fairly stiff and much harder to work.
 For most work around the home, order an 80 mm slump concrete.
 When filling cavity walls and blockwork the slump is increased to 120 mm allowing for the concrete to flow better.
 The addition of water added to the concrete onsite will weaken the concrete.

-What aggregate size do I need?
 20 mm rock is the most common size and suitable for most applications.
 For most paving applications 14 mm provides more workability and is preferred by many concreters and home handymen.
 7 mm aggregate is used when filling cavity walls and block work.